It's the Same Old Song: Writing and recording

-With the recent release of a previously unreleased version of "It's the Same Old Song" recorded by the Supremes, the truth of the events as to how the song came together for the Four Tops is put into question.
 Holland-Dozier-Holland originally wrote and cut a track of "It's the Same Old Song" for the Supremes in May 1965 before the Four Tops' version in July of that year.
 This first rendition would remain unreleased until 2017.
 A second version was cut in a very similar style to the Four Tops' styling and would be released in 1967 on The Supremes Sing Holland-Dozier-Holland.

 After "I Can't Help Myself (Sugar Pie, Honey Bunch)" hit #1 in June 1965, the Four Tops' former label, Columbia Records, wanting to cash in on the group's success, re-released the Tops' 1960 Columbia single "Ain't That Love".
 Berry Gordy ordered that a new Four Tops single had to be released within a day's time.

-At 3:00 PM that afternoon, the Holland brothers and Lamont Dozier wrote "It's the Same Old Song".
+At 3:00 PM that afternoon, the Holland brothers and Lamont Dozier wrote "It's the Same Old Song."
 Four Tops tenor Abdul "Duke" Fakir recalled:

 The engineering team worked around the clock perfecting the single's mix and making hand-cut vinyl records so that Berry Gordy's sister Esther in the Artist Development department could critique them and select the best ones for single release.
 By 3 P.M. the next day, 1500 copies of "It's the Same Old Song" had been delivered to radio DJs across the country, and the song eventually made it to number five on the Billboard Hot 100 chart and number two on the R&B chart.